Functional Programming (H) - Examinable

 mkInfiniteTree = Node 0 (mkInfiniteTree) (mkInfiniteTree)

-5. What is the result of evaluating the following expression?
+10. What is the result of evaluation of the following expression?

 a partially applied function